davidgb9716/data-science/czech-universities/README.md

 ## 01. Business Understanding

 The first step in the CRISP-DM Methodology is Business Understanding.
-In this step, our goal is to understand the business problem; what we hope to gather from the data in order to get a solution.
+In this step, the project objectives and requirements from a business perspective are established.
+In essence, our goal is to understand the business problem and to determine what we hope to gather from the data in order to find a solution to our business problem.

+This step involves understanding the business context, defining the business objectives, and converting these into a data science problem definition.
+Key tasks include assessing the situation, determining the goals of the project, and developing a plan to achieve these goals using data science techniques.

 ### Questions to answer at the end of the methodology
 - What was the biggest cause of not graduating?